fivdi/lcd/README.md

 **print(val)** Converts val to string and write it to the display asynchronously.
 A 'printed' event is emitted after the operation has completed. val is passed to the event handler as the first argument.
+The example print-twice-20x4.js demonstrates how to print two strings in succession.

 **clear()** Clears display and returns cursor to the home position.
 A 'clear' event is emitted after the operation has completed.